 “Papi, am I a princess?”
 “Yes, Anabella, you are.
 But we all are.
 In our country every one of us is a king or a princess,” I said, echoing...

-Everything stems from the certitude that time is running out
+Everything stems from a certitude that time is running out

 …You use hourglass metaphors without a hint of irony